matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

-One thing to learn from these different options is that servers need the ability to infer membership, profiles and capabilities of remote users in circumstances where a remote server isn't providing consistent information, and room administrators must be given the oppertunity to ban servers that continue to provide inconsistent information about their users.
+One thing to learn from these different options is that servers need the ability to infer membership, profiles and capabilities of remote users in circumstances where a remote server isn't providing consistent information, and room administrators must be given the opportunity to ban servers that continue to provide inconsistent information about their users.

 ## Potential issues